psungu/Multi-Layer-Perceptron-From-Scratch/README.md

 # Multi-Layer-Perceptron-from-Stratch
-Network aims to predict the next word.
+Network receives 3 consecutive words as the input and aims to predict the next word